google/WebFundamentals/src/content/en/ilt/pwa/working-with-promises.md

 })
 ```

-There's nothing special about `catch()`, it's equivalent to `then(undefined, func)`, but it's more readable.
-Note that the two code examples above do not behave the same way.
+There's nothing special about `catch()`, it's equivalent to `then(undefined, func)`, but it's more readable. __Note that the two code examples above do not behave the same way__.
 The latter example is equivalent to:

 ```
 promise.then(function(response) {